boldenamsterdam/hellotranslated/README.md

-# Hello to all languages plugin for Craft CMS 3.x
+# Say "Hello" in all languages plugin for Craft CMS 3.x

-Greet your visitor with their native language
+Greet your website visitors in their native language!

 ## Requirements

-This plugin requires Craft CMS 3 or later
+This plugin requires Craft CMS 3 or later.

 ## Overview

-Use a personal greeting in your website with many options to translate from: language name, language code, country code, locale or detected from the browser of the user.
+Use a personal greeting on your website with many translation options: language name, language code, country code, locale or detected from the browser of the user.

 ## Configuration

-Just install the plugin
+Just install the plugin through the Craft Plugin Store.

 ## Using